aelavender/intro-to-sql-2/slides.md

 How many questions have no answers yet?
 Perhaps you'd like to answer one!

-Note: This is an advanced topic.
-Don't worry if you don't understand it yet!
 ```sql
 SELECT q.Id, q.Title
 FROM stackoverflow.Posts AS q